mariannazhang/PowerPoint-auto-coding/readme.md

-# Getting started
+# Getting started: adding autocoding to new or pre-existing stimuli
+If you are creating new stimuli, or have pre-existing study materials that you'd like to add autocoding functionality to, follow the below steps.

-0. **Clone/fork this repo**, or **download the files** here as a .zip and unzip them into a folder.
+0. **Clone/fork this repo**, or **download the files** here as a .zip and unzip them.
 - You can rename the `materials` folder and `stimuli.pptm` to anything you want.
-- You can rename the `data` folder and `data.xlsx` to anything you want, but make sure to adjust the reference/filepath to `data.xlsx` in the `SaveToExcel` function.
+- You can rename the `data` folder and `data.xlsx` to anything you want, or change the folder structure, but make sure to adjust the filepath accordingly in the `SaveToExcel` function so it can find the datasheet.
-- You can also move `data.xlsx` and `stimuli.pptm` to be in the same folder if you prefer, but make sure to adjust the filepath to `data.xlsx` in the `SaveToExcel` function.

 1. **Clear and customize the datasheet** `data.xlsx`.
 Clear all data, and add your desired column names to the header row (row 1) in Excel.
   - Make sure the datasheet is the very first sheet in the workbook (you can have subsequent sheets afterwards if you'd like).
   - Make sure to include the following columns: "in_progress" (to allow pause/restarts), "file", and "test_date" (both needed to automate "file").
-  - Use the *exact* same text in your column header as your keys, so `SaveToExcel` can appropriately assign participants' responses.
-Important exception: if you are using `measure_allocation`, remove "anchor" and (if present) any surrounding underscores from the column name, since the `measure_allocation` macro will automatically clean that part of the key.
+  - Use the *exact* same text in your column header as your keys, so `SaveToExcel` can appropriately assign participants' responses. *Important exception*: if you are using `measure_allocation`, remove "anchor" and (if present) any surrounding underscores from the column name, since the `measure_allocation` macro will automatically clean that part of the key (eg "resource_allocation_high_anchor" gets cleaned to "resource_allocation_high").
   - You can add more columns than macros assign in your slides (e.g. "parental_interference", "exp_error", "comments").
 Such columns will be left blank (e.g. for manual entry after the session).
   - If you choose not to specify a header row, `SaveToExcel` will automatically fill in a header row using the `keys` *in the order they were collected*.

   ![data.xlsx Excel sheet, showing header row of first sheet filled out in an otherwise empty sheet](/readme_images/Excel_headerRow.png)

   _Setting up the datasheet's header row._ Note that the datasheet is the first sheet of the workbook, column names are specified in the first row, and there are columns called "in_progress", as well as columns called "file" and "test_date".
-The columns in red will not be written to from PowerPoint, so they will be left blank for manual entry.
+The columns in red will not be written to from PowerPoint, and will be left blank for manual entry.

+2. **In PowerPoint, make sure macros are enabled.** Macros are usually disabled by default for security reasons.

-2. **Open the template slides `stimuli.pptm`.
-Add the Developer menu to your PowerPoint ribbon, and make sure macros are enabled.** At the top, File > Options > Customize Ribbon > scroll down the right-hand column and check "Developer".
-Go to the new Developer menu > click "Macro Security" > "Enable all macros" (they are usually disabled by default for security reasons).
+On PowerPoint for Windows, you'll need [add the Developer menu to your PowerPoint ribbon](https://support.microsoft.com/en-us/topic/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45), by going to File > Options > Customize Ribbon > scroll down the right-hand column and check "Developer".
+Go to the new Developer menu > click "Macro Security" > "Enable all macros (not recommended; potentially dangerous code can run)"

 ![Customize Ribbon menu.
-On the right-hand column, Developer is checked.](/readme_images/enableDeveloper.png) _Enabling the Developer menu._ Check "Developer" on the right-hand column.
+On the right-hand column, Developer is checked.](/readme_images/enableDeveloper.png) _Enabling the Developer menu on Windows._ Check "Developer" on the right-hand column.

+On PowerPoint 2016 for Mac, go to: PowerPoint > Preferences > Security & Privacy > Macro Security > "Enable all macros (not recommended; potentially dangerous code can run)"

 3. **Adapt the template slides** `stimuli.pptm` (`.pptm` means it's macro-enabled) to your stimuli in PowerPoint.
+  - If you already have your stimuli slides ready, and you just want to import the autocoding code from `stimuli.pptm`: Open `stimuli.pptm` > go to Developer > Visual Basic > right-click "Module1", "UserForm", "Dictionary" in the left-side project panel under `stimuli.pptm` > Export to somewhere.
+Then, open your stimuli slides, navigate to the project panel, right-click your stimuli filename > Import the files you just exported.
+"Module1", "UserForm", "Dictionary" should now show up in the project window.

 4. **Add *titles* to slides where macros collect slide titles**.
 View > Outline View to check the titles of all your slides.
 If your slide lacks a title, and a macro will be collecting the slide title, double-click the slide in Outline View to add a title.
 You can drag the Title textbox off-screen, but a Title *must* be present in Outline View.
   - If you have a pre-existing header row in `data.xlsx`, be sure that your slide titles match the *exact* text in the header row, so `SaveToExcel` can appropriately assign participants' responses.
   - Note: two slides can have the same title, but note that if macros on each slide collect the slide title as a `key`, you may overwrite responses to the same `key` (this may not be a problem if participants will only responding on one of the slides, e.g. the 2nd step of a 2 step measure).

 5. **Add *object names* to slides where macros collect object names**.
 Home > Editing > Select > Selection Pane.
 Double click an object in the Selection Pane to edit its name.
+If you are counterbalancing the names of objects, remember to change these object names across different counterbalancing slidedecks.

 ![PowerPoint slide with pictures of blue berries and pink berries, and textbox reading "measure3" just off screen.
 Outline view is open on the left, showing slide titled measure 2.
 Selection pane is open on the right, showing objects named blueberries, pinkberries, Title 3, and Title 3.](/readme_images/slide.png)
 _A typical slide._ The slide has a Title, here just off-screen (`measure2`), that gives the slide its title in Outline View.
 Each response button (here, two pictures) is named in Selection Pane (here, as "blueberries", "pinkberries").